Multiplanetary-Innovation-Enterprise/RAN-Rover/RoverCode/README.md

     - **Header:** `src/main/include/subsystems/Hopper.h`
     - Start and Stop Functions for Hopper Motor.
     - Hold Function to Lock Speed for Hopper Motor.
-- ### Deposition
-    - **Source:** `src/main/cpp/subsystems/Deposition.cpp`
-    - **Header:** `src/main/include/subsystems/Deposition.h`
-    - NOTE: This subsystem will eventually be removed since new rover does not have a seperate deposition mechanism.
-    - Start and Stop Functions for Deposition Motor.
-    - Stop and Stop Actuation for Deposition Linear Actuators.
-    - Constraints for Deposition Motor dependent on Linear Actuator Position.
 - ### Excavation
     - **Source:** `src/main/cpp/subsystems/Excavation.cpp`
     - **Header:** `src/main/include/subsystems/Excavation.h`
-    - NOTE: Currently STELLAR's Excavation Motor is not plugged in.
     - Start and Stop Functions for Excavation Motor.
     - Stop and Stop Actuation for Excavation Linear Actuators.
     - Constraints for Excavation Motor dependent on Linear Actuator Position.